CoffeRobot/amazon_challenge_bt/README.md

 ### How do I get set up? ###

-Download the repository and build it (catkin_make).
+Download the repository

+edit the folder name if you want mv amazon-challenge-bt-nodes/ bt_actions/

 ###Set up an Behavior Tree's action in C++
 The file src/example_action_server.cpp is a template on how the your ROS node should look like it it performs and action (it is an action in the Behavior Tree).